A Figure from the Common Lot

 “Turn it over,” she told him, “my clock was made in Lausanne.”

 “Ah!
 Read it to me.”

-Honoré saw a gilded crown cresting a letter so ornate that he couldn’t guess which it was.
+Honoré saw a gilded crown cresting a letter so ornate he couldn’t guess which it was.
 He did not know how to interpret such things.
 Her frown reappeared.
 And then Sylvie pressed a forefinger above her nose.
 “I age myself, Marie, fretting over trifles.
-No, since I have been wrong, I will say so.”
+No, since I’m wrong, I will say so.”

 She smiled at Mme Rose.
-She turned her head, and, like a beacon, the warmth and charm of her smile glowed upon Honoré.
+She turned her head, and like a beacon, the warmth and charm of her smile glowed upon Honoré.
 “It chimes very prettily.
 That is why you like it.
 Take it to your room…I make it a gift to you!”
-And to Mme Rose: “If I had thought she would be happy with fifty francs, I would not have been so sentimental.
+And to Mme Rose: “If I’d thought she would be happy with fifty francs, I wouldn’t have been so sentimental.
 But when I told her she could have sold it for a thousand…”

 “And of course I would have kept my promise to them.”